vdbrink/vdbrink.github.io/homeassistant/homeassistant_web_scraper.md

 #### 4. Find the corresponding index

-* Now you see a numbered list which match all the third columns values from the table as TD HTML elements
+* Now you see a numbered list that matches all the third columns values from the table as TD HTML elements
 * We need the 5th row which is index **4** (start counting by 0)
 <br>
 Now we have all the required input data for the scraper, now we can setup the scraper in Home Assistant.